 - Applicants who have already studied abroad, or may be seeking a second Master's degree

-Review the ADB-JSP Application Information and Instructions thoroughly before beginning the application process.
+Carefully review the ADB-JSP Overview and Application Information document before beginning the application process.

-The postmark mailing deadline for the ADB application is November 1, 2015 (or following Monday if deadline falls on a weekend).
+Deadline: ADB-JSP applications must be received or postmarked by November 1, 2016 (or following Monday if deadline falls on a weekend).